 We are a family, and families support and challenge one another to be the best they can be.
 We know a person’s career is only one piece of life’s pie.
 So, we have created a philosophy called the “Human Collection” — based on principles from the world of sport — to support our colleagues’ personal growth as well as their professional growth.
 We are also revisiting how best to bring diversity and inclusivity into everything we do.
 With a focused team within the BESTSELLER group, we are updating our policies, delivering awareness training and publishing a publically available report by spring 2022.

 Your purchases also help us to contribute to the BESTSELLER FOUNDATION, which invests in awesome initiatives around the world, from biofuel projects in Africa to donating to Doctors Without Borders.
-Since 2018, we have taken great pride in supporting the LGBTQ+ community through our annual PROUD collection and by partnering with the non-profit organization It Gets Better.
-We are also super excited to be the official clothing partner for Denmark’s Olympic and Paralympic teams, and we made our Tokyo 2021 collection our most sustainable yet.
+We are also super excited to be the official clothing partner for Denmark’s Olympic and Paralympic teams, and we have big plans for the Paris 2024 collection to be our most sustainable yet.